 When is disbursement?

 For all other quarters you're enrolled at DU, your bill will be due 10 days before the first day of classes for that quarter.
 On that same day, your financial aid will disburse to your student account, as long as you have completed all of your requirements.
-(We'll talk about the additional steps you need to take to receive your aid next week.)
 So, with the exception of your first fall quarter, your bill's due date and your financial aid disbursement date will always be the same.
+Review the dates for 2014-2015 on our website.

 A note about Parent PLUS loans: